Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Conclusions and Future Work

+We empirically show the monotonic convergence of the two-block cyclic descent method used in the paper.
+The theory in \cite{grippo_convergence_2000} indicates that we are converging to a critical point of the cost function.
+In future work, we can seek stronger guarantees of converging to a second-order stationary point using a proximal point block coordinate descent algorithm \cite{li_alternating_2019}.

-Finally, in this work, we also explore the issue of approximating the data distribution of a dynamically evolving system from a window of samples by demonstrating the tradeoff between the errors associated with large and small windows.
-We use simulated data to succinctly illustrate the effect of window size and the system parameters that dictate the per-sample change in the distribution on the accuracy of this window estimate.
-Future work may consider an analytical approach to explore these factors, perhaps through the analysis of collections of independent but non-identically distributed random variables \cite{david_order_2004}.
+Finally, in this work, we also explore the issue of approximating the data distribution of a dynamically evolving system from a window of independent, non-identically distributed random variables.
+We demonstrate the tradeoff between the errors associated with large and small windows using simulated data to illustrate the effects of system parameters that drive the per-sample change in the distribution on the accuracy of this window estimate.
+Future work may consider an analytical approach to this problem using the relationship between quantiles and order statistics \cite{david_order_2004} \cite{sen_note_1970} and by bounding the maximum change in distribution over the length of the window.

 \begin{IEEEbiographynophoto}{} \end{IEEEbiographynophoto}

 \appendices